 Cybersecurity Services in St. Catharines for Local Businesses

-We run cybersecurity for St Catharines’ Niagara Region hub.
-Manufacturing along the QEW corridor.
-Brock University research spinouts.
-Niagara Health St Catharines Site-adjacent clinics.
-Winery and agri-food operations in the broader Niagara peninsula.
+We run cybersecurity for St. Catharines and the wider Niagara Region: automotive and advanced manufacturing on Glendale Avenue and the QEW corridor, Brock University research spin-outs, Niagara Health St. Catharines Site-adjacent clinics, and winery and agri-food operations across the Niagara peninsula.
 24/7 MDR.

 CISSP-certified